anthonyfwill/sound-by-hand-gestures1/README.md

 ## Analysis
 **Class-wise Performance:**
-> Classes 0, 1, 2, and 4 have high precision, recall, and F1-score, suggesting good performance.
+> Classes 0, 1, 2, and 4 have high precision, recall, and F1 scores, suggesting good performance.
 > Class 5 has lower precision, recall, and F1-score, indicating potential challenges in predicting this class accurately.
 > Class 6 has lower precision and F1-score, but a higher recall, suggesting the model is better at capturing instances of this class.
 > Though Class 5 and 6 have less support, a plethora of trials were conducted where they presented additional support; however, the same issue occurred.